 Each student will be assigned a locker.
 Students should only use their assigned locker and it should be kept locked at all times.
 All personal items and books, when not in use, are to be kept in lockers.
 A student should not tamper with another locker or give the combination to another person.
 Personal locks, combination type, are permitted.
 It is the student's responsibility to report to the office any broken lock or locker.
-All lockers are and shall remain the property of the school district.
 Students are encouraged to keep their assigned lockers or cabinets closed and locked against intrusion by other students, but no student may use a locker as a depository for a substance or object which is prohibited or which constitutes a threat to the health, safety, or welfare of the occupants of the school or the building itself.
-Student lockers are not private; they are the property of the District.
+Student lockers are not private; they are and shall remain the property of the District.
 Students should understand that they have no expectation of privacy within their lockers.
 If there is reasonable suspicion that a student is violating the law or school regulations, then random searches may be conducted.
-When it becomes necessary to search a student locker, the building principal or designee will conduct the search in the presence of another member of the school staff and, when necessary, in the presence of the police.
+When it becomes necessary to search a student's locker, the building principal or designee will conduct the search in the presence of another member of the school staff and, when necessary, in the presence of the police.